\documentclass[final, 9pt, onecolumn]{saucis}

 Formulas should be displayed \emph{only}

-if they must be numbered for a subsequent reference
+If they must be numbered for a subsequent reference

 or if they are too long or complicated.